VIPAAR/lime-sdk-samples/SampleWeb/README.md

 You will now be in a Help Lightning video session.

-You will notice that there is no direct signalling (userA calls userB, userB rings, userB accepts).
-It is possible to use Help Lightning's signalling, but it requires that you set up a server that accepts webhooks to receive the signalling events, and then push them down to your clients.
+You will notice that there is no direct signaling (userA calls userB, userB rings, userB accepts).
+It is possible to use Help Lightning's signaling, but it requires that you set up a server that accepts web-hooks to receive the signaling events, and then push them down to your clients.

-This example uses "out of band signalling".
-In this case, our sample server generated a 4-digit PIN code, and this was sent from one user to another, via SMS, email, calendar invite, verbally, etc.
+This example uses "out of band signaling".
+In this case, our sample server generated a 4-digit PIN code, and this was sent from one user to another, via SMS, email, calendar invite, verbally, telepathically, etc.

 ## Integration Server